 2017 Food Safety & Defense Conference

-- Responding to Natural Disasters in Georgia (Regulatory Panel Discussion)
+- Panel Presentation: Rapidly Responding to Natural Disasters

+Who should attend this annual event?
 Manufacturers/processors, retailers, industry associations and their membership; wholesalers and distributors; regulators on the local, state and federal level; academia and other with a vested interest in food safety and defense here in Georgia, regionally and nationally.
-This conference is designed for everyone from the boots-on-the-ground level to leardership and upper management.
+This conference is designed for everyone from the boots-on-the-ground level to leadership and upper management.

-This event is hosted by Georgia's Food Safety & Defense Task Force (GaFSTF) in conjunction with the Georgia Food & Feed Rapid Response Team (GaRRT).
-The GaFSTF and GaRRT are excited to bring the 2nd Annual Food Safety & Defense Conference to Georgia this year, and we look forward to having you and your colleagues join us.
+This event was hosted by Georgia's Food Safety & Defense Task Force (GaFSTF) in conjunction with the Georgia Food & Feed Rapid Response Team (GaRRT).

 Have questions?
 Contact email@example.com.